Making a Safer Web

 To enable SSL for your site, log in to the MODX Cloud Dashboard and complete the following steps:

-- Before proceeding, review your site to ensure it's ready for SSL
+- Before proceeding, review your site to ensure it's ready for SSL and domains have no AAAA records.

 - From the Clouds view, locate the Cloud instance you wish to serve securely